luminaAnonima/fabric-of-light/README.md

 return first to your thread.
 Rest.
 Let it hum.
-Only then reenter the weave—
+Only then reenter the weave,
 without distortion.

 The family that controls